 - Poor ventilation in your home

-If there is damage to your home and it is not weathertight these issues need to be immediately addressed.
-Leaving your home exposed to New Zealand’s harsh climate for extended periods of time can lead to an expensive repair bill and numerous health issues.
+Damage to your home’s cladding or structure creates weathertight issues and should immediately addressed.
+Homes exposed to the harsh climate for an extended duration can lead to an expensive repairs and numerous health issues.

-You could also invest in better extractor fans and/or a dehumidifier to remove moisture from the air however, in most situations the underlying issue related to condensation build-up is either poor or no insulation.
+You could also invest in better extractor fans and/or a dehumidifier to remove moisture from the air.
+In most situations however, the underlying issue related to condensation build-up is either poor or no insulation.

-Insulating your home is the single best thing you can do for your family’s health and wellbeing and in New Zealand, homes usually only have the minimum standards of insulation.
-When we inspect most homes, we find that there is a little bit of insulation in the roof and under the floor but usually no insulation in the walls.
-Insulation is designed to provide a barrier that keeps the outside air temperature out and the inside temperature in.
-If the walls are not well insulated, all your heating efforts are easily lost through the walls.
-By insulating your walls, you are helping to close your home’s thermal envelope and helping to permanently fix condensation issues in your home.
+Insulating your home is the single best thing you can do for your family’s health and wellbeing.
+Unfortunately, New Zealand homes usually only have the minimum standards of insulation.
+We find most homes have a little insulation in the roof and floor but usually none insulation in the walls.
+Insulation provides a barrier that keeps the outside air temperature out and the inside temperature in.
+Heat easily escapes from a home that lacks good wall insulation.
+Insulation your walls helps close your home’s thermal envelope which helps permanently fix condensation issues in your home.

 Insulation products like CosyWall Insulation can be easily blown into the walls of your home without having to remove the linings.
-It is pumped into the walls through small holes which are patched up after the installation so you will never know the process was done.
-Additionally, because it is blown in at such a high density, it will never shrink or slump inside the walls and with a 50-year durability rating, the insulation will last the life of the home.
+An installer pumps the insulation through small holes in your exterior cladding.
+The insulation is blwon at a high density so that it will never shrink or slump inside the walls.
+CosyWall Insulation also comes with a 50-year durability rating so the insulation will last the life of the home.